AI Risks & Concerns

 Education implications

-• IEP language that inadvertently stereotypes
+• Student accommodation documentation that inadvertently stereotypes

 • Curriculum suggestions that lack cultural diversity